 How To Treat ADHD: A Treatment Option Guide

-Treatment for ADHD can help manage symptoms and allow someone experiencing ADHD to function on a daily basis.
-ADHD is generally treated with therapy and medication.
-Certain complementary treatments and lifestyle choices, like spending time in nature and eating a well-balanced diet, in addition to traditional treatment, may also help manage ADHD symptoms.
+Treatment for ADHD may help individuals manage symptoms and improve daily functioning.
+ADHD can be treated with therapy and medication, although different people may benefit from different approaches.
+Certain complementary treatments and lifestyle choices, like spending time in nature and eating nutritious foods, in addition to traditional treatment, may also help individuals manage ADHD symptoms.

 Getting an accurate diagnosis is an important step in ADHD treatment.
-For example, someone diagnosed with inattentive ADHD may have a different treatment than someone diagnosed with combined ADHD (ADHD combined presentation is an ADHD diagnosis characterized by both hyperactivity/impulsivity and inattention).
+For example, someone diagnosed with inattentive ADHD may be prescribed or recommended a different treatment than someone diagnosed with combined ADHD (ADHD combined presentation is an ADHD diagnosis characterized by both hyperactivity/impulsivity and inattention).

 iStock